7nolikov/7nolikov.github.io/7nolikov/content/posts/maven-achetypes.md

 categories: [maven]
 ---

-Maven archetypes are templates that help developers quickly set up a new project with a predefined structure and files.
-Using an archetype, you can create a Maven project that already includes the necessary folders, configurations, and code for a specific type of application.
+Maven archetypes are templates that help developers quickly set up a new project with a predefined structure, files, and code for a specific type of application.
+It's extremely useful for livecoding interviews when you need to quickly create a project skeleton.

 <!--more-->